tmnestor/unified_vision_processor_minimal/README.md

 **Optional Fields**: Extracted when present in the document
 - ITEMS, QUANTITIES, PRICES, RECEIPT_NUMBER, PAYMENT_METHOD, etc.

-Fields can be added or modified by editing `prompts.yaml` without changing any code.
+Fields can be added or modified by editing the `expected_fields` list in `model_comparison.yaml` without changing any code.

 ## 🧪 Testing & Evaluation